Undergraduate Course: Middle English (LASC10009)

 ||Availability||Available to all students

 In the first part of the course, we will work with passages of Middle English text in the East Midland dialect and consider aspects of syntax, morphology and pronoun forms.
-In the second part of the course, we will survey the major changes to the phonology of English in the period c.1000-c.1500, and we will look beyond the East Midland dialect to a selection of other Middle English dialects and deal with Middle English dialectology more generally.
+In the second part of the course, we will survey the major changes to the phonology of English in the period c.1000-c.1500 and the major orthographic changes of the Middle English period, and we will look beyond the East Midland dialect to a selection of other Middle English dialects and deal with Middle English dialectology more generally.

 Entry Requirements (not applicable to Visiting Students)